-Bluetooth If Equipped
+Bluetooth

-Your coach may be equipped with a Bluetooth microphone cable for hands-free cell phone usage.
+Your motorhome may be equipped with a Bluetooth microphone cable for hands-free cell phone usage.
 The microphone cable is located on the dash beverage tray.

 See the manufacturer's information in your InfoCase for operating instructions.

 Bluetooth Microphone and USB Cable (Located on the dash beverage tray) -Typical View (if equipped)